 top of page

-I’ve been sitting with many women over the past few years and common themes have emerged, one of which is the question Am I allowed to…?
-The question takes many forms depending on our unique circumstances and temperament, but at the core lies two deeply vulnerable and spiritual questions: Is it okay for me to live the life that I want? and Do I have a right to exist as myself?
+I’ve been sitting with many women over the past few years and common themes have emerged, one of which is the question Am I really allowed …?
+The question takes many forms depending on our unique circumstances and temperament, but at the core lie two deeply vulnerable and spiritual questions: Is it okay for me to live the life that I want? and Do I have a right to exist as myself?

 • Is it okay to say that I love my children, but don’t love being a mom?